Lying in state: Georgia

-After his death in July 2020, U.S. Representative John Lewis received similar honors from his home state of Georgia and also was the first African American member of Congress to lie in state in the Capitol Rotunda.
+After his death in July 2020, U.S. Representative John Lewis received similar honours from his home state of Georgia and also was the first African American member of Congress to lie in state in the Capitol Rotunda.
 Because of his role in the Selma to Montgomery marches during the civil rights movement, Lewis also lay in state for one day in the Alabama Capitol in Montgomery.